 - Care providers who are looking for non-pharmacological interventions for dementia and want to reduce the use of psychotropic medications

-- Certificate of Attendance for Workshop from Brush Development and Association Montessori International
+- Certificate of Attendance for Workshop from the Association Montessori Internationale and Brush Development

 - Handouts you can use to identify the needs and desires and roles of your patients

 - A guide of available dementia programs that you can use to create a better environment in your care community

 - Activities you can implement or teach your staff to implement